WWDC 2023 Highlights: Apple Vision Pro, iOS 17, MacBook Air 15-inch

 Apple WWDC 2023 highlights: Fresh new Macs for 2023

-For those who like their computers conventional, Apple announced a couple of new Macs which were one of the WWDC 2023 highlights this year.
+For those who like their computers conventional, Apple announced a couple of new Macs which were some of the WWDC 2023 highlights this year.

 MacBook Air 15-inch